a10networks/terraform-provider-thunder/README.md

 This collection of sample terraform resources [tf scripts] along with examples will help you get started with ACOS-vThunder AXAPI/v3 cofiguration.
 Terraform scripts simplifies appliying cofiguration on vThunder.
 You can configure or de-configure vthunder settings.
+Terraform provider plugin will only configure vThunder via axapi, It will not install vThunder.

 ## A10’s vThunder Support Information

 Below listed A10’s vThunder vADC (Application Delivery Controller) are tested and supported.
-- 64-bit Advanced Core OS (ACOS) version 5.2.1-p5, build 114.
-- 64-bit Advanced Core OS (ACOS) version 5.2.1-p6, build 74.
+- 64-bit Advanced Core OS (ACOS) version 6.0.0-p1, build 47.

 ## Release Logs Information

-- Extended Support for GSLB AXAPIs
-- Extended Support for Geo-Location AXAPIs
-- Extended Support for Password Change AXAPIs
+- Support for ACOS 6.0.0-p1 AXAPIs
 - Defect Fixtures

 # Terraform Provider Thunder